 4) To involve the amateur radio community in the downlink of housekeeping and payload data.

-The spacecraft is being designed, built and operated by European students from 32 universities spread all over Europe, working in various teams.
+The spacecraft was designed, built and operated by European students from 32 universities spread all over Europe, working in various teams.
 The telemetry is freely available on the web for download.

-The EPS has been built by students from Naples, Italy (including solar cells and battery) using dual-junction PV cells.
-The incoming power, typically around 20 W, is conditioned to 28 V using a voltage regulator on the input.
-Connected to the power bus is a 28V 6.8Ah Lithium Ion battery which is connected through a step-down charging circuit and a step up discharging circuit.
+The EPS was built by students from Naples, Italy (including solar cells and battery) using dual-junction PV cells.
+The incoming power, typically around 20 W, was conditioned to 28 V using a voltage regulator on the input.
+Connected to the power bus was a 28V 6.8Ah Lithium Ion battery which was connected through a step-down charging circuit and a step up discharging circuit.

 The OBC, controlling all data flow in the S/C, was built by a Danish team from Aalborg University.
-The OBC consists of an ARM-7 processor equipped with 2 MB of RAM, 1 MB of ROM and 4 MB of FLASH memory.
-All communication to other subsystems is realized through RS-232 lines configured in a star network.
-The data-handling software is centered around an event queue and a file system that stores telemetry in RAM and FLASH.
-Time-tagged commands can be uploaded to the satellite; the commands are placed into the time-ordered event queue.
+The OBC consisted of an ARM-7 processor equipped with 2 MB of RAM, 1 MB of ROM and 4 MB of FLASH memory.
+All communication to other subsystems was realized through RS-232 lines configured in a star network.
+The data-handling software was centered around an event queue and a file system that stores telemetry in RAM and FLASH.
+Time-tagged commands were uploaded to the satellite; the commands placed into the time-ordered event queue.

 The ADCS represents a new development by students of Aalborg University, employing a passive spacecraft stabilization technique by using a magnet and detumbling magnetorquers.
-It consists of a bar magnet aligned with the longitudinal axis of the spacecraft such that the camera and antennas will be roughly nadir pointing over the northern hemisphere.
-Two coils perpendicular to the bar magnet are being used as dampers.
-On-line attitude determination is not required for S/C control; however, attitude data from an on-board magnetometer and from experimental sun sensors (MEMS design, 2-axis) are being stored in the telemetry stream and used to reconstruct the attitude off-line using an extended Kalman filter. — Note: The sun sensors, provided free of charge, were designed and manufactured by DTU (Technical University of Denmark) of Lyngby, Denmark.
+It consisted of a bar magnet aligned with the longitudinal axis of the spacecraft such that the camera and antennas were roughly nadir pointing over the northern hemisphere.
+Two coils perpendicular to the bar magnet were used as dampers.
+On-line attitude determination was not required for S/C control; however, attitude data from an on-board magnetometer and from experimental sun sensors (MEMS design, 2-axis) was stored in the telemetry stream and used to reconstruct the attitude off-line using an extended Kalman filter. — Note: The sun sensors, provided free of charge, were designed and manufactured by DTU (Technical University of Denmark) of Lyngby, Denmark.

 560 mm x 560 mm x 900 mm (maximum envelope)